fidian/ansi/README.md

 ![](images/headline.png)

 This bash script will generate the proper ANSI escape sequences to move the cursor around the screen, make text bold, add colors and do much more.
+It is designed to help you colorize words and bits of text.

 If it helps, you can think of it as a curses / ncurses library for bash, or a tool that helps you using tricks from DOS's ANSI.SYS.
+Or you might consider this to be your magic highlighter that has always been missing from bash.

 Installation